isomerpages/moe-ganengsengsch/resources/proud-moments/_posts/2023-02-06-post-Student Cultural Exchange with Suanboonyopatham Lamphun School.md

 description: ""
 image: ""
 ---
-In line with GESS 21CC drive, the school hosted 27 staff and students from Suanboonyopatham Lamphun School (Chiang Mai, Thailand) today.
+In line with GESS 21CC drive, the school hosted 27 staff and students from Suanboonyopatham Lamphun School (Chiang Mai, Thailand) on 2 February 2023.

 Gessians had an enriching time getting to know more about Thailand, in particular, about Chiangmai and Lamphun.
 The Thai students' dance was refreshingly different.